What is DNS?

 DNS (short for “Domain Name System”) is a special database that translates domain names to their corresponding IP addresses.
 In a sense, it’s like your phone’s contact list — you take something that’s easy to remember (like the name of a friend or website) and match it to something you keep forgetting (like long phone numbers or IP addresses).

 Here’s how it works.
 When you type in “bestgamesite.com” into your browser, your device doesn’t know where it is — to connect, it needs the server’s IP address.
-What it does knows where to begin looking.
+What it does know, however, is where to begin looking.
 Your device sends a DNS request to its assigned DNS server, which matches the queried domain name to its IP address and sends a reply with the information.
 With the IP address in hand, your device initiates the connection and loads the site for you.

 Does DNS affect gaming?